Due to the nature of the coronavirus pandemic, group size is limited to no more than 8 people and masks must be worn at all times.

 Season our kitchen with love.

-For a family with a seriously ill child, a long day at the hospital can be exhausting, and a delicious meal can be quite the pick-me-up.
+A long day at the hospital can be exhausting for a family with a seriously ill child, and a delicious meal can be quite the pick-me-up.
 Our goal is to provide families with at least one meal a day at the Ronald McDonald House, and we depend on volunteer groups to prepare and organize homemade meals for our families.
 Our volunteer groups are families, churches, school groups, or community organizations, many of whom have been coming for years.
 Sign-up to be an Adopt-A-Meal group and help season our kitchen with love.

 Dinner is served at 6 pm.
 The kitchen is reserved for your group from 4 pm-8 pm to ensure time for preparation and clean-up.